knasher/rfcs/atproto/001-private-content.md

 #### 3. AppView Integration

 - **Metadata Processing**: Listen for private content notifications on Firehose
-- **Authorization Check**: Check if the AppView holds valid access tokens with appropriate permissions for the user/content
+- **Authorisation Check**: Check if the AppView holds valid access tokens with appropriate permissions for the user/content
 - **Content Fetching**: Use existing OAuth tokens to fetch private content from origin PDS
 - **Caching Strategy**: Implement appropriate caching respecting privacy constraints

 #### 4. OAuth Integration and Scope Extensions

-The existing OAuth framework provides the foundation, but requires new scopes for explicit private content authorization:
+The existing OAuth framework provides the foundation, but requires new scopes for explicit private content authorisation:

 **New OAuth Scopes:**
 - `atproto:read:private` - General permission to access user's private content